-Cash used in financing activities was \$45 million for the six months ended March 31, 2006, a \$297 million decrease as compared to \$342 million for the six months ended March 31, 2005.
-Cash used in financing activities for the six months ended March 31, 2005 reflected returns of capital to the Investor Group prior to the Company's Initial Common Stock Offering and the cash flows related to the Holdings Refinancing, which also included a redemption of subsidiary preferred stock.
-Cash used in financing activities for the six months ended March 31, 2006 consisted of our quarterly repayment of debt and the payment of dividends.
+Cash used in financing activities was \$86 million for the six months ended March 31, 2006, a \$268 million decrease as compared to \$354 million for the six months ended March 31, 2005.
+Cash used in financing activities for the six months ended March 31, 2005 reflected returns of capital to the Investor Group prior to Parent's Initial Common Stock Offering.
+Cash used in financing activities for the six months ended March 31, 2006 primarily consisted of the payment of dividends to Holdings.